jorgesantos001/chess-system-java/README.md

 Piece placement with basic validation.

-Different types of pieces (King, Rook) with their respective representations (K, R).
+Different types of pieces (King, Rook) with their respective representations.

 Support for two players represented by colors: Black and White.